aikar/commands/README.md

-# Aikar Command Framework (ACF)
+# Annotation Command Framework (ACF)
 ## Purpose
-This is the Framework used on [Empire Minecraft](https://ref.emc.gs/Aikar?gac=commands.github).
+This is the Framework created for [Empire Minecraft](https://ref.emc.gs/Aikar?gac=commands.github).

-Many people have wanted to use this framework for themselves, so I am trying to make it general purpose (with help from the community) so that others can use it just as simple as they can [TaskChain](https://taskchain.emc.gs) now.
+Many people have wanted to use this framework for themselves, So here are, a public ready version!

 ## Beta Testing
+ACF On the core itself is very stable.
+It has been used for years on EMC.

-I believe the framework may be usable at this stage.
-Beta testers welcome
+I believe the framework is very usable at this stage.

+It is labeled Beta as the framework is growing fast and gaining new features, and API's are subject to breakage.
+The new features also may contain bugs, but I am working to fix them fast.

+Please be prepared to keep up with changes, but I try to keep them as least disruptful as possible.

 See [Using ACF](https://github.com/aikar/commands/wiki/Using-ACF) on how to add ACF to your plugin and using it.

-THE API MAY BREAK!
-We are on:
+We are on version:
  - GROUP: co.aikar
  - ARTIFACTID: acf-core
  - VERSION `0.4.0-SNAPSHOT`

+Any bump in version implies an API break.
+Every change that should not cause any API break will be deployed over the current version.

 ## Targeted Platforms
 Requires CraftBukkit, Spigot or Paper.